A-M-V.ORG

 Problem Statement

-Navigation Menu is too small and too convuluted
+Navigation too small & convuluted

 This logo button switched between the main site and the forum, which is confusing.